wdv4758h/pypy-extradoc/talk/stm2012/stmimpl.rst

 - global_to_local
 - list_of_read_objects
 - recent_reads_cache
+- my_lock

 The ``start_time`` is the "time" at which the transaction started.
 All reads and writes done so far in the transaction appear consistent with the state at time ``start_time``.
-The "time" is a single global number that is atomically incremented whenever a transaction commits.
+The global "time" is a single global number that is atomically incremented whenever a transaction commits.

 ``global_to_local`` is a dictionary-like mapping of global objects to their corresponding local objects.